-Information, advice and guidance to help support bereaved children and young people and those facing the loss of a loved one during the Coronavirus outbreak.
-We support families across Surrey, West Sussex and surrounding areas.
+Information, advice and guidance to help support bereaved children and young people and those facing the death of a loved one.
+We support families across Surrey, parts of West Sussex, Kent and surrounding areas.

 WE ARE HERE FOR YOU

 At Jigsaw (South East) we are working hard to ensure we can support as many families as possible during the Coronavirus pandemic.

 We are continuing to provide advice and guidance to bereaved families and those facing the loss of a loved one and are supporting children and young people online, by telephone, email or text until it is safe to do otherwise.

 - Please call us on 01342 313895 if you need support or advice.
 Our dedicated Helpline is staffed between 9 am and 12 pm weekdays. *Outside of those hours please leave a message or use the contact form and we will respond as soon as possible.

 - Alternatively, you can email us at firstname.lastname@example.org